Tangent equations of motion for nonlinear response functions: Formalism

 \section{Formalism}

 In this section, we formulate an EOM approach to nonlinear response functions based on field-functional derivatives.
 We first define the nonlinear response functions and their frequency-domain representations in Sec.~\ref{sec:nonlinear}.
 In Sec.~\ref{sec:gateaux}, we then introduce directional functional derivatives (i.e., Gateaux derivatives) with respect to the external field and present a practical projection scheme that uses tailored perturbation fields to isolate the desired multivariable kernels from real-time signals.
 Building on this, Sec.~\ref{sec:teom} derives a closed hierarchy of linearized tangent equations of motion that propagate the required mixed field derivatives of the evolving state, and discusses implementation details relevant to both linear and state-dependent (nonlinear) generators of dynamics.
+In Sec.~\ref{sec:zero_field}, we discuss a zero-field source-derivative formulation as an alternative projection scheme, in which the broadband source pulse is promoted to an additional infinitesimal Gateaux-derivative direction.
 Finally, in Sec.~\ref{sec:vel_gauge}, we specialize the general framework to optical responses in the velocity gauge as an instructive example in which the measured current depends explicitly on the drive, and we highlight how the time-evolution formulation avoids spurious low-frequency singularities that can arise in conventional frequency-domain transformations.